When it comes to the future of healthcare, perhaps the only technology more powerful than CRISPR is Artificial Intelligence.

 During this same period, the FDA has given 70 AI healthcare tools and devices ‘fast-tracked approval’ because of their ability to save both lives and money.

 The pace of AI-augmented healthcare innovation is only accelerating.

-In Part 3 of this blog series on Longevity & Vitality, I cover the different ways in which AI is augmenting our healthcare system, enabling us to live longer and healthier lives.
+In Part 3 of this blog series on Longevity research & Vitality, I cover the different ways in which AI is augmenting our healthcare system, enabling us to live longer and healthier lives.

 In this blog, I’ll expand on: